selinaerhabor/memory-game/README.md

 * The sound of all the buzzers and the game theme tune were recorded using Yamaha PSR-175 Keyboard.
 * The notes of the buzzer sounds are the same as the Simon game, but a Gospel Shuffle music style has been used instead to modify the sound effects for the notes.
 (Buzzer sounds: squareGreen - Note E, squareYellow - Note F, squareRed – Note G and squareBlue – Note C).

+## 6.3 Acknowledgements:
+Useful resources for building this app include YouTube and Stack Overflow.
+I received inspiration for the logic and user experience of the memory game from this video - https://www.youtube.com/watch?v=1Yqj76Q4jJ4

 [//]: # (Below are the reference links used in the body of the README file)
 [here]: <https://selinaerhabor.github.io/memory-game/>